Facelift in Birmingham AL

 - Nasolabial fold: Deep creases between the nose and cheek.

-- Rhytidectomy: Also known as facelift, a surgical procedure to reduce sagging of the mid-face, jowls and neck.
+- Rhytidectomy (removal of wrinkles): Also known as facelift, reduces sagging of the mid-face, jowls and neck.

 Procedure Information © American Society of Plastic Surgeons

-Please contact our cosmetic surgeons today to find out more about restoring a younger look with a Facelift in Birmingham, Alabama.
+Contact our cosmetic surgeons today to find out more restoring a younger look with Birmingham, AL Facelift at Hedden & Gunn.